ioos/sensor-web-harvester/README.md

 #source-sos-injectors#
 ====================
-The source-sos-injectors project implements several common sources with the SosInjector project(https://github.com/axiomalaska/sos-injection).
+The source-sos-injectors project implements several common sources with the [SosInjector project](https://github.com/axiomalaska/sos-injection).
 This project allows one to inject these sources' observations into an SOS.

 The current sources that are implemented are: